 Ella is passionate about the food system and has set up a pop-up restaurant with friends using local and home-grown ingredients where possible to celebrate food in all its glory – Popolo.

-Ella now lives in Bristol working in the reuse sector.
+Ella now lives in Bristol.
 She was the Corporate Social Responsibility Manager for Children’s Scrapstore, a manufacturing reuse charity, and is a trustee for Bristol Reuse Network.

 Filmmaker and Visual Anthropologist